On this Page:

 Deputy Director: James Trapp

-The Division implements the NRC's Reactor Oversight Program in the areas of engineering, maintenance, radiological controls, emergency preparedness, security, and operator license requalification training.
+The Division implements the NRC's Reactor Oversight Process in the areas of engineering, maintenance, radiological controls, emergency preparedness, security, and operator license requalification training.
 Additionally, the Division implements the NRC operator license examination program and the license renewal inspection program; reviews changes to emergency preparedness and security plans; provides specialized technical support; and coordinates with the technical Divisions in the Office of Nuclear Reactor Regulation and the Office of Nuclear Security and Incident Response.

 Plant Support Branch 1